ShaliniSP/PyRos/README.md

 To run Collaborative Filtering:

-To run Content Based Filtering:
+## To run Content Based Filtering:
--Open the Content Based Filtering Folder.
+*Open the Content Based Filtering Folder.
--Download the datasets in that folder.
+*Download the datasets in that folder.
--Open both the R Markdowns and set working directory to your working directory.
+*Open both the R Markdowns and set working directory to your working directory.
--Run MakingGameFeatures.Rmd first.
+*Run MakingGameFeatures.Rmd first.
--Then run ContentBasedFiltering.Rmd
+*Then run ContentBasedFiltering.Rmd
 ContentBasedFiltering.Rmd takes a while to run